American Airlines Flight 11: Hijacker's transmissions

-At 08:24:38, a hijacker’s voice, believed to be Atta, broadcast to Boston ARTCC.
-Air traffic controllers heard Atta announce, "We have some planes.
+At 08:24:38, Atta's voice was heard by Boston air traffic controllers, saying, "We have some planes.
 Just stay quiet and you'll be O.K.
 We are returning to the airport."
-At 08:24:56 he announced, "Nobody move.
+At 08:24:56, he announced, "Nobody move.
 Everything will be okay.
 If you try to make any moves, you'll endanger yourself and the airplane.
 Just stay quiet."

-As Atta spoke English fluently, he likely made the transmissions.
-It is also possible that Atta's seatmate, al-Omari, accompanied him into the cockpit.
-Apparently, Atta tried to make an announcement to the passengers, but keyed the wrong switch and instead his voice was picked up and recorded by air traffic controllers.
-After Atta’s transmissions and the inability to contact the airliner, air traffic controllers at Boston ARTCC realized that Flight 11 was being hijacked.
-At 08:26, the plane turned south.
+Atta apparently tried to make an announcement to the passengers, but keyed the wrong switch and instead his voice was picked up and recorded by air traffic controllers.
+There are no reports of anyone on the plane hearing the hijacker's transmission.
+After Atta's transmissions and the inability to contact the airliner, air traffic controllers at Boston ARTCC began to realize that Flight 11 was being hijacked.
+At 08:26, after crossing the Massachusetts-New York border, the plane turned 100 degrees to the south, following the Hudson River that would lead directly to New York City.
 At 08:32, the Federal Aviation Administration (FAA) Command Center in Herndon, Virginia, notified FAA headquarters.

 At 08:33:59, Atta announced a third and final transmission: "Nobody move, please.
 We are going back to the airport.
 Don't try to make any stupid moves."
 At 08:37:08, the pilots of United Airlines Flight 175 verified Flight 11's location and heading to flight control.
-Seconds before their plane was also hijacked, at 8:42 a.m., the pilots of Flight 175 informed New York Center that they previously heard a suspicious announcement over the radio as they were climbing out of Logan 28 minutes earlier, which would have been around the same time Flight 11 was hijacked.
-This particular transmission was never picked up by controllers on the ground unlike the other three, but the pilots reported hearing the words, "Everyone, stay in your seats."
+A few minutes before their plane was also hijacked, at 8:42 a.m., the pilots of Flight 175 informed New York Center that they previously heard a suspicious announcement over the radio as they were climbing out of Logan 28 minutes earlier, which would have been around the same time Flight 11 was hijacked.
+The pilots reported hearing the words, "Everyone, stay in your seats," suggesting they heard the third transmission.

 Fighter jets dispatched

 Boston ARTCC bypassed standard protocols and directly contacted the North American Aerospace Defense Command (NORAD) Northeast Air Defense Sector (NEADS) in Rome, New York.
 NEADS called on two F-15 fighter jets at Otis Air National Guard Base in Mashpee, Massachusetts, to intercept.
 Officials at Otis spent a few minutes getting authorization for the fighters to take off.
-Atta completed the final turn towards Manhattan at 08:43.
 The order to dispatch the fighters at Otis was given at 08:46, and the F-15s took off at 08:53, roughly seven minutes after American Airlines Flight 11 had already crashed into the North Tower.
 Of the four hijacked aircraft on 9/11, the nine minutes of advance notification about the hijacking of Flight 11 was the most time that NORAD had to respond before the aircraft crashed into its intended target.